-As we begin this journey together we have compiled a handbook to share how school life works, student, staff, and family expectations, and basic school policies.
+So as we begin this journey together we say, "Welcome!"
+We have compiled a Handbook to share how school life works, expectations of behavior and basic school policies.
 Please read through the handbook to become familiar with our procedures and policies.
 They are in place to assist in accomplishing our ultimate goal of providing a warm, positive, safe, and rigorous learning environment.
-Thank you for your cooperation in making the Caliber Schools a wonderful environment for all our children to learn.
+Thank you for your partnership in making CBA a wonderful environment for all our children.